-Of those 78 times that corruption is mentioned in the State reports, 5 are positive aspects: this refers to the ratification by the State of UNCAC, the establishment of a national action plan to tackle corruption or of a national authority, and the adoption of a law or amendments to existing laws related to corruption.
-The great majority of the concerns (52) of the CESCR refer to article 2 or article 2.1.
+Of those 82 times that corruption is mentioned in the State reports, 6 are positive aspects: this refers to the ratification by the State of UNCAC (Armenia 2014), the establishment of a national action plan to tackle corruption or of a national authority (Serbia 2014, Gabon 2013, Albania 2013), and the adoption of a law or amendments to existing laws related to corruption (Tanzania 2012, Albania 2013).

+The great majority of the concerns (54 or 66%) of the CESCR refer to article 2 or article 2.1.
 This concern is a general one, pointing out that corruption is widespread in the State party, and that corruption has an impact on the enjoyment of Economic, Social and Cultural Rights, much like the CRC does.
-Other concerns were corruption related to access to health care or the payment of non-official fees for health care services (article 12, 6 cases), corruption in the justice system (6 cases), and corruption in the social security system (article 9, 2 cases).
-1 concern is about the stigmatization of Human Rights Defenders that denounce corruption.
+Other concerns were corruption related to access to health care or the payment of non-official fees for health care services (article 12, 6 cases or 7%), corruption related to access to food, housing or land allocation (article 11, 6 cases), corruption in the justice system (10 cases or 12%), and corruption in the social security system (article 9, 3 cases or 4%).
+There are also several cases where the Committee does not mention an article of the Covenant.
+For example, one of the concerns is about the stigmatization of Human Rights Defenders that denounce corruption (DRC, 2009).
+In the same country, the Committee was concerned about violations of the labour law, linked with corruption, again without a corresponding article of the Covenant.